American Dream: Public opinion

 In the United States, home ownership is sometimes used as a proxy for achieving the promised prosperity; home ownership has been a status symbol separating the middle classes from the poor.

-Sometimes the Dream is identified with success in sports or how working class immigrants seek to join the American way of life.
+Sometimes the American Dream is identified with success in sports or how working class immigrants seek to join the American way of life.

 According to a 2020 American Journal of Political Science study, Americans become less likely to believe in the attainability of the American dream as income inequality increases.
-A 2022 study in the same journal found that exposure to "rags-to-riches" TV narratives makes Americans more likely to believe in upward mobility.
+A 2022 study in the same journal found that exposure to "rags-to-riches" narratives in entertainment make Americans more likely to believe in upward mobility.